gwdetchar/seismon/docs/earthquake_analysis.rst

 Don't worry about the %s and %d's

+%s
+   String formater for Python, replaces %s with variable defined by user

+%d
--%s  String formater for Python, replaces %s with variable defined by user -%d  decimal replacer for Python, %d with a variable defined by user
+   decimal replacer for Python, %d with a variable defined by user